syncfusion-content/xamarin.android-docs/xamarin-android/SfDigitalGauge/Customize-Character-Segments.md

 ## customize character size

 The values of digital characters are scaled by altering the height and width of digital characters.
 It is achieved by setting the [`CharacterHeight`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfGauge.Android~Com.Syncfusion.Gauges.SfDigitalGauge.SfDigitalGauge~CharacterHeight.html) and [`CharacterWidth`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfGauge.Android~Com.Syncfusion.Gauges.SfDigitalGauge.SfDigitalGauge~CharacterWidth.html) properties in the digital gauge.
+Default value of `CharacterHeight` and `CharacterWidth` is 25.

 {% highlight c# %}